raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Use as a Modifier TLV

-When appended to a DSOP response message for some client request, the Retry Delay TLV (0) is considered a Modifier TLV.
+When appended to a DSO response message for some client request, the Retry Delay TLV (0) is considered a Modifier TLV.
 The indicated time interval during which the client SHOULD NOT retry applies only to the failed operation, not to the session as a whole.